VictorTaelin/Interaction-Calculus/README.md

-The Interaction Calculus is a minimal term rewriting system inspired by the Lambda Calculus (λC), but with some key differences that make it inherently more efficient, in a way that closely resembles Lamping's optimal λ-calculus evaluator, and expressive.
+The Interaction Calculus is a minimal term rewriting system inspired by the Lambda Calculus (λC), but with some key differences that make it inherently more efficient, in a way that closely resembles Lamping's optimal λ-calculus evaluator, and more expressive, in some ways.
 In particular:

 1. Vars are affine: they can only occur up to one time.